-Coronavirus confirmed in India: First patient tests positive in Kerala
+Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

 Thiruvanathpuram, Jan 30: India on Thursday reported its first positive case of the novel coronavirus in Kerala.
 The infected person has been tested positive of 2019-nCoV.
 The patient has been identifed as a student who was studying at Wuhan University in China.
 The patient is stable and is being closely monitored.
 However, several airports have still not reportedly installed thermal screening.